peterrz/odin-wi5-agent/README.md

 1. Add these files to <click>/elements/local/

-2. Build Click with the --enable-local and --enable-userspace flag.
+2. Build Click with the `--enable-local` and `--enable-userlevel` flag.

 agent-click-file-gen.py